 How to Dry Calendula

+There are many ways to properly dry flowers for medicinal use.
+The basic idea is to provide air circulation as well as protection from too much sun (if outdoors, dry in a shady area).
 Don't wash the flower heads.
 Spread them onto a ventilated surface: cloth, screen, a mesh of some type.
-You can build drying screens from light lumber and screen - just make a frame and staple screen to it.
+You can build drying screens from light lumber and screen - make a frame and staple screen to it.
 You can even build a cabinet to hold the screens and put a fan in it to circulate air.

 Farmers who harvest herbs on a larger scale use hoop houses to dry them.
 Cover the hoop house with shade cloth and lay the screens along with an open bench on the sides, or hang mesh bags with multiple mesh drying layers from the supports.

 You can also use an electric dehydrator indoors to dry the calendula.
 Use a temperature of 90 to 95 degrees F. You don't want to expose the delicate flowers to too much direct heat.

 Before storing calendula, make sure it is completely dry.
 The green flower heads are dense and take much longer to dry than the petals.
 The petals will feel wispy and fragile when they are completely dry, and they will pull out of the heads extremely easily.